OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/Harmony-patches.md

 This is a **Prefix** patch with standard priority that preempts the original method (returns **false** from the Prefix method).
 It is applied when the 'Custom Retirement Age' is option is active, and is unapplied when not in use (this includes when this option is changed during gameplay).
 Not having this patch applied when custom retirement ages are in play will break a lot of things regarding seniors and retirement.

+# OutsideConnectionAI
+### StartConnectionTransferImpl
+ushort buildingID, ref Building data, TransferManager.TransferReason material, TransferManager.TransferOffer offer, int touristFactor0, int touristFactor1, int touristFactor2

+This is a **Prefix** patch with standard priority but after **connection.outside.advanced** that preempts the original method (returns **false** from the Prefix method).
+Following **connection.outside.advanced** enables the AdvancedOutsideConnection Prefix patch to execute first to set up its tourist factor changes as there's no conflict between that mod and this mod's patches.

+Currently, this Prefix patch re-implements the entire original method with the patch itself in the middle.
+Obviously, this is less than ideal, and is a remnant of the original migration from the WG Detours implementation to Harmony.
+A replacement Transpiler patch is currently in development.